 Fooling

 The Fool is not a character to try on (a role) nor even a character to discover (a clown), and the Fool may or may not be, well, foolish, as the word is commonly used.
 Like all the very best things in life, the space of the Fool is transparent and slippery.
-The Fool appears as a lightning rod of freedom, relational intimacy, and universal life force.

 “The Fool is the essential poetic integrity of life itself, clear and naked, overflowing in cosmic fun; not the product of intellectual achievement, but a creation of the culture of the heart.
 A culture of the genius of life.
 I believe that there is in life, and in the human psyche, a certain quality, an inviolate eternal innocence, and this quality I call the Fool.
 It is a continuous wisdom and compassion that heals with fun and magic.”